 - Income investing – better yield than the standard dividend portfolio, and also less risk.

-- Holmes – the top artificial intelligence techniques in action.
+- Holmes and friends – the top artificial intelligence techniques in action.

-- Why 2016 could be the Year for Value Stocks – finding cheap stocks based on long-term earnings.
+- Why it is a great time to own for Value Stocks – finding cheap stocks based on long-term earnings.

 Best Advice for the Week Ahead